abhi152003/speedrun-stylus/packages/nextjs/guides/getting-started.md

 - Node.js installed (v18 or higher)
 - Git installed
-- Basic knowledge of Ethereum and smart contracts
+- Basic knowledge of Stylus and smart contracts

 ## Setting Up Your Environment